 You can also buy Gao Shan Amber GABA Oolong tea in our online shop.

 We really do hope that you enjoy the tea selection for September and are looking forward to the selection in our next box.
-Our October box will two High Mountain Four Seasons Oolong teas from Thailand, a Karigane green tea from the famous Uji terroir in Japan and a rare Vietnamese black tea hand picked from ancient wild tea trees!
+Our October box will feature two High Mountain Four Seasons Oolong teas from Thailand, a Karigane green tea from the famous Uji terroir in Japan and a rare Vietnamese black tea hand picked from ancient wild tea trees!

 If reading this has made you curious about our teas, but you don’t yet subscribe to a monthly tea selection, you can sign up for our tea boxes in just a few clicks.
 We ship worldwide from London, UK.